NJeffRob/njeffrob.github.io/_pages/about.md

 I graduated with a BSc honours in chemistry and minor in Neuroscience from Dalhousie University in 2023, under the supervision of Prof. Erin R. Johnson.
 While at Dalhousie, I was heavily involved in research of all kinds, including main group inorganic synthetic chemistry, density-functional theory, and accessibility in chemical education.

-I'm currently a graduate student at the University of Victoria for the McIndoe lab.
-My thesis focused on developing inexpensive automative devices to improve the accessibility of automative tools in chemistry.
+I'm currently a graduate student at the University of Victoria for the McIndoe lab, with an expected graduation of August 2025.
+My thesis focuses on developing inexpensive automated tools in chemistry.

 Outside of work, I like making art of all kinds.
 I like writing, drawing and making/recording music.